Get

 Conclusion

 Probiotics are supplements, typically in a powder or capsule form, that may help to restore the balance of your cat’s GI tract microbiome.
 Your cat naturally has good bacteria, bad bacteria, yeast, and other microorganisms that live along their entire intestinal tract.
 These organisms help with the normal breakdown, digestion, and absorption of food and nutrients.
 With either acute or chronic gastrointestinal issues, the microorganism balance of your cat’s GI tract may be out of order.
-Giving probiotics can help to balance these organisms, reduce abnormal clinical signs such as diarrhea, help with your cat’s immunity, and may even help with anxiety.
+Probiotics can help balance these organisms, reduce abnormal clinical signs such as diarrhea, help with your cat’s immunity, and may even help with anxiety.
 Probiotics should only be given to your cat that are labeled specifically for cats, and under the direct supervision and recommendations of a veterinarian.

 Featured Image Credit: New Africa, Shutterstock